sidneyswift/sidneyswift/README.md

 - 💞️ I’m looking to collaborate on exciting projects that combine music and tech to create amazing products for A-list artists.
 - 📫 Feel free to reach out to me at sidney@syncstream.io.
 I’m always open to interesting conversations and new opportunities!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: When I'm not working on SyncStream, you might find me exploring new music genres, tinkering with game development, or enjoying a good book.
+- ⚡ Fun fact: When I'm not working on SyncStream, you might find me exploring new music genres or enjoying a good book.